kuzzleio/documentation-old/src/sdk-reference/memory-storage/hscan.md

 ---

-## Callback response
+## Callback Response

-Resolves to an object containing 2 entries:
+Returns an object containing 2 entries:

 * the cursor position for the next page of results (a next position of `0` indicates the end of the scan)
-* an array of, alternatively, field names and values
+* an array of field names and values